pbusenius/asr-api/README.md

 ![Build](https://img.shields.io/github/actions/workflow/status/pbusenius/whisper-asr-webservice/docker-publish.yml.svg)
 ![Licence](https://img.shields.io/github/license/pbusenius/whisper-asr-webservice.svg)

-# Whisper ASR Box
+# ASR-API

-Whisper ASR Box is a general-purpose speech recognition toolkit.
+ASR-API is a general-purpose speech recognition toolkit.
 Whisper Models are trained on a large dataset of diverse audio and is also a multitask model that can perform multilingual speech recognition as well as speech translation and language identification.

 ## Features